Ornate hawk-eagle: Status

 Evidence indicates declines are likely occurring in almost every part of the species' distribution.
-Biologists working in Southeastern Brazil felt that the species, though still present, should be uplisted to regionally critically endangered.Albuquerque, J. L. (1995).
-Observations of Rare Raptors in Southern Atlantic Rainforest of Brazil (Observaciónes Sobre las Aves de Rapiña Raras en la Floresta Atlántica del Sureste de Brasil)(Observações sobre aves de rapina raras na floresta atlântica do sudeste do Brasil).
-Journal of Field Ornithology, 363-369.
-Increases or apparent breeding records of the species in new areas are likely not correlated to actual population increases but are more likely cases of the species being driven from adjacent areas as habitats become unacceptable, accounting for increased records of the species at drier forests (i.e., in Mexico) or in higher elevations (i.e., in Colombia).Donegan, T. M. (2012).
-Range extensions and other notes on the birds and conservation of the Serranía de San Lucas, an isolated mountain range in northern Colombia.
-Bull Brit.
-Orn.
-Cl, 132, 140-161.
-What were considered possible range expansions in different areas of Brazil, such as the Caatinga (Serra das Confusões National Park) and Rio Grande do Sul, as well as in northwestern Peru, may be more likely mere cases of more extensive bird surveying in previously little studied areas.de Mendonça-Lima, A., Zilio, F., Joenck, C. M., & Barcellos, A. (2006).
-Novos registros de Spizaetus ornatus (Accipitridae) no sul do Brasil.
-Revista Brasileira de Ornitologia, 14(3), 279-282.
-The ornate hawk eagle has a status of rare but persisting on Panamanian islands, Coiba and Barro Colorado Island.Steinitz, C., Faris, R., Flaxman, M., Karish, K., Mellinger, A. D., Canfield, T., & Sucre, L. (2005).
-A delicate balance: Conservation and development scenarios for Panama's Coiba National Park.
-Environment: Science and Policy for Sustainable Development, 47(5), 24-39.
+Biologists working in Southeastern Brazil felt that the species, though still present, should be uplisted to regionally critically endangered.
+Increases or apparent breeding records of the species in new areas are likely not correlated to actual population increases but are more likely cases of the species being driven from adjacent areas as habitats become unacceptable, accounting for increased records of the species at drier forests (i.e., in Mexico) or in higher elevations (i.e., in Colombia).
+What were considered possible range expansions in different areas of Brazil, such as the Caatinga (Serra das Confusões National Park) and Rio Grande do Sul, as well as in northwestern Peru, may be more likely mere cases of more extensive bird surveying in previously little studied areas.
+The ornate hawk eagle has a status of rare but persisting on Panamanian islands, Coiba and Barro Colorado Island.